-Gender Pay Gap reporting submitted March 2019
+Gender pay gap reporting submitted March 2019

 |Quartile||Female||Male||Female %||Male %|

-Background to the data:
+Background to the 2017/18 data:

 The data this year shows a 1.3% increase in the average hourly rate variance based on the snapshot pay details for March 2018, providing pay data for all staff who received payment in the month of March 2018, compared to the same snapshot for March 2017.
-The total number of staff for this year’s report is 3861 a decrease of 48 on the previous year.
+The total number of staff for this year’s report is 3,861 a decrease of 48 on the previous year.

 The average hourly rate variance for the year was 13.73%, equivalent to £2.35 per hour.
-As there are 5 times more female staff some variance for this is expected, however, analysis of variance shows the organisation has more male senior Medical Staff than female and the majority of male staff in each quartile tend to be at the higher end of each quartile.
+As there is 5 times more female staff some variance for this is expected, however, analysis of variance shows the Trust has more male senior medical staff than female.
+The majority of male staff in each quartile tend to be at the higher end of each quartile.

 The median (mid-point high to low) pay level shows a 2% difference between female and male this year.
-In the previous year there was no discernible difference.
+In the previous year, there was no discernible difference.

 As an NHS organisation working within the Agenda for Change pay scales, the Trust is satisfied that the terms and conditions of service offered to staff, alongside the job evaluation system currently in place, fulfil the purpose of attractive and non-discriminatory conditions.
 It also fits with a satisfactory interpretation of equal pay for work of equal value.